gdbroman/broman.blog/_posts/2020/2020-11-09-no-freedom.md

 permalink: no-freedom
 ---

-Choice is perhaps the worst thing you can possess.
+Choice is perhaps the worst thing one can possess.

 There's no aim in an infinitely dimensional problem space.